 The Music of What Happens arrived in February of 2019, and it’s a romance between two boys, and it includes a food truck that makes cloud eggs.
 Bill has an egg phobia.

 In the fall of 2020, Bill will release his sixth book, The Bridge.
 About 30 percent of the hair Bill had at the start of writing The Bridge is now gone, never to return.
 He hopes the book winds up being worth the baldness.

 Bill currently lives in Phoenix, Arizona.
 Every Uber driver Bill has ever had while on the road, upon hearing where he’s from, says, “It’s hot there, huh?”
 Bill has never hit anyone over the head with something large and heavy for saying this.
 He hopes to one day receive a lifetime achievement award for this, as it is his greatest achievement.

 In 2018, The National Council of Teachers of English (NCTE)’s Assembly on Literature for Adolescents (ALAN) established the Bill Konigsberg Award for Acts and Activism for Equity and Inclusion through Young Adult Literature.
 When Bill heard about this, there was about a five second period in which he thought, “Wait, am I dead?”
 He was not.
 Nothing has ever surprised Bill more than having an award named after him.
 He is waiting for the day when he’ll receive a phone call that starts, “I’m sorry, but there’s been a terrible mistake.”

-He lives with his husband, Chuck, and their two Australian Labradoodles, Mabel and Buford, who complete them.
+Bill lives in Phoenix, Arizona, with his husband, Chuck, who hasn’t yet realized he’s too good for Bill, and their two Australian Labradoodles, Mabel and Buford, who complete him.